Infrastructure Updates

 Riverton Power Plant

-Work is underway to replace two aging generators at Liberty’s historic power plant in Riverton, Kansas.
-The project will see the installation of two new industrial gas turbines, which are 35- to 40-percent more efficient and more reliable.
+In the fall of 2025, we celebrated the replacement of two aging generators at Liberty’s historic power plant in Riverton, Kansas.
+The new industrial gas turbines are 35- to 40-percent more efficient and more reliable.

 The project is expected to be completed in 2026.
 Read more about it here.